Levy

 In a levy, money is taken directly from the debtor’s financial accounts.
 This process will also take any deposits the debtor makes into that account.
 Because this method has access to larger amounts of capital, this form of debt collection may be fulfilled somewhat quickly.

 With garnishments, a creditor requests that the debtor’s employer takes a portion of the debtor’s paycheck and forwards it to the creditor.
 These reserved portions of the paycheck are then used to pay off the debt.
-During garnishment, the creditor cannot take more than 25 percent of the paycheck per pay period.
+During garnishment, the creditor cannot take more than 25% of the paycheck per pay period.
 As such, the time it takes for the garnishment to complete will vary depending on the size of the debt and the wage of the debtor.